Who Can Apply for E-Shram Card? Eligibility Criteria Explained (2026 Guide)

 • OTP verification is required during registration

 ✅ 4.
-Active Bank Account Required
+Active Bank Account Is Required

-• Account must be active
+• The account must be active

 ✅ 5.
-Indian Citizenship
+Applicant Must Be an Indian Citizen

 Only Indian citizens are eligible to apply for the E-Shram Card.